Who Pays the Bill When Dining out for a Business Meeting?

 When the waiter arrives at the table, defer to your associates and let them order first.

-When entertaining a business client, it is important to tip an amount appropriate to the level and type of service.
+When entertaining a business client, it is essential to tip an amount appropriate to the level and type of service.
 Tipping too much without merit is an insincere gesture that is not likely to impress your client.
-Over-tipping is an emotional decision to a business transaction.
+Over-tipping is an emotional decision vs. a business transaction.
 In a private setting that is fine; in a business setting, all your meal transactions should reflect the business.

 You should not feel obligated to chunk your change into a tip jar but if you are with a client and want to add to a tip jar for the sake of appearances, add a dollar bill, not your spare change.